 Ease of Ordering

 Once I decided which photo I wanted to use, the order process was, as the company name implies, very simple.
 The site is attractively designed and easy to navigate.
-I selected my canvas size and uploaded my image–you can upload from your computer, phone, Facebook or Instagram.
-Next I chose my canvas wrap and border style (more on this below) and then I was able to crop, or reposition, my image so nothing important got wrapped on the sides of the final canvas.
+I selected my canvas size and uploaded my image–you can upload it from your computer, phone, Facebook, or Instagram.
+Next, I chose my canvas wrap and border style (more on this below) and then I was able to crop, or reposition, my image so nothing important got wrapped on the sides of the final canvas.
 The only thing that kind of surprised me was that there wasn’t a final preview of my image; after I chose all my options I was led to checkout.

 There are also extra services available for enhancing your image.
-You can get a simple image touchup to adjust color or contrast, more detailed adjustments like dust and scratch removal, or you can choose to work with their photo experts for more advanced restoration, such as object removal or fixing faded, torn or stained images.
+You can get a simple image touchup to adjust color or contrast, more detailed adjustments like dust and scratch removal, or you can choose to work with their photo experts for more advanced restoration, such as object removal or fixing faded, torn, or stained images.
 Costs range from $3.49 for simple color adjustments to $19.95 for more extensive retouching.

 Production and Shipping

 My canvas was delivered very quickly.
 I placed the order on Thursday and received a shipping confirmation Monday, and my print arrived on Saturday, shipping from the East Coast to the West Coast.
 Nine days, start to finish, which I think is pretty good.